SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 Zone 602 and 603

-Units should be 400 tons or less, spaced 8 miles apart, and 10 miles from downwind SSRAs.
-Limit burning in or near corridors.
-Higher tonnage is possible south of the Siuslaw River in Zone 603.
-Call the forecaster.
+Units should be 500 tons or less, spaced 8 miles apart, and 10 miles from downwind SSRAs.
+Higher tonnage is possible south of T17S in Zone 603 - call the forecaster.

 Zone 616 east of R9W

-Units should be 1000 tons or less, spaced 6 miles apart, and 8 miles from downwind SSRAs.
-Restrict units to 500 tons or less south of T30S.
+Units should be 900 tons or less, spaced 12 miles apart, and 12 miles from downwind SSRAs.

 Zone 620

-Units should be 600 tons or less, spaced 6 miles apart, and 8 miles from downwind SSRAs.
-Higher tonnage is possible south of the Rogue River.
-Call the forecaster.
+Units should be 600 tons or less, spaced 12 miles apart, and 12 miles from downwind SSRAs.
+Higher tonnage is possible south of the Rogue River - call the forecaster.

 Cascades